Samurai In Love

 “So you want to go down with fight still in your bones?” its booming voice reverberating around the cave walls.
 “Let me help you with your death wish!”

 “Would you like to die in one strike or many?”
-Yoshi asked as he signaled for the huge cat to try and attack again, as the samurai’s confidence grew in this battle.
+Yoshi asked as he signaled for the huge cat to try and attack again, as the samurai’s confidence suddenly started to grow in this battle.

 “I’m losing time.
 I will finish this in the next strike,” Yoshi declared as he looked around and came up with a plan.